MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-azure-pipelines/includes/7-exercise-seed-storage-account-database.md

     git commit -m "Add storage container"
     ```

-## Add SQL server and database to Bicep file
+## Add an Azure SQL logical server and database

 Your Bicep file doesn't currently deploy an Azure SQL logical server or database.
 Here, you add these resources to your Bicep file.